AshreneRoy/node-fs-example/README.md

 # node-fs-example

-## An example problem to learn file operations using fs module of node.
+## An example problem to learn file operations using fs module of node

 ## Problem Statement

-You have been given 3 files containing food data.
-The first line of each file is the type of data, and the remaining are the records.
+You have been given 3 files containing some data in `./seed`.
 Perform the following operations on the data:

-1. Read any file and display the output as an object with file name as key and the contents as array of objects i.e.
+1. Read all files and display the output as an object with file name as key and the contents as array of strings i.e.

     ```
     {
-        vegetables: [
+        vegetables: ["carrot", "beans"...],
-            {
-                name: carrot,
-                colours: orange
-            },
-            {
-                name: beans,
-                colours: green
-            },
-            ...
-        ]
+        fruits: ["mango"...]
     }
     ```

-    The function should now accept an optional parameter which allows you to filter records based on property
+    Your code should now accept an optional parameter which allows you to filter records based on first character of the record

     ```
-    eg:- Get all vegetables that are green
+    eg:- Get all vegetables/fruits/beverages that start with letter `c`
+    Output -
     {
-        vegetables: [
+        vegetables: ["carrot"],
-            {
-                name: beans,
-                colours: green
-            },
-            ...
-        ]
+        fruits: []
     }
     ```

     Bonus for handling error scenarios

-2. Add the following items to `beverages.txt`:
+2. Add the following items to `beverages.txt` using node:

-        tea,hot
+        tea
-        hot chocolate,hot
+        hot chocolate
-        coffee,cold
+        coffee

     Use the same function to append the following in given files: